• Skip to primary navigation

 Making bread may seem intimidating to a beginner.
 But trust me, it's not that difficult to master.
 It may take a few tries to get it perfect, but it will be so worth it.

 This Amish white bread recipe is great for making with your KitchenAid mixer.
 It yields two loaves.
 So the dough will easily fit into your mixing bowl.
+Using this recipe is a fail-proof way to create tender loaves of bread that are perfect for sandwiches, French toast, or enjoying on its own.

 How to Make Amish White Bread with a KitchenAid Mixer

-Add sugar, oil, salt, mashed potatoes, and 5 cups of flour.
-Mix with the dough hook.
+• Mix in sugar, oil, salt, mashed potatoes, and 4 ½ cups flour.

 Kneading Bread Dough by Hand

-Follow the same instructions for mixing with a KitchenAid, except you will mix the dough with a large spoon.
-After mixing in the four and a half cups of flour, place the dough onto your floured countertop.
+After mixing in the four and a half cups of flour, place the dough onto a lightly floured surface (or you can mix it in the bowl).
 Knead with your hands as you keep adding flour.

 Forming Bread Loaves

+Take one portion and form a round disk, trying to get it nice and smooth on the top.
+Fold in the ends and form it into a loaf.
 Poke the bread several times with a fork to remove any air bubbles.
-Place it into a pan and repeat with the second half.
+Place it into a greased pan and repeat with the second half.

 I lay my bread on its side and carefully cut it in a sawing motion to avoid squashing the warm soft loaf.
 Slather it with butter and honey and be prepared for a taste of heaven.
+This is truly the best homemade bread ever!

 Storing Homemade Bread